microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 <!-- Anything else that you want to write down for posterity, but
 that isn't necessary to understand the purpose and usage of the API.
 For example, implementation details. -->

+## Appendix

+* Should we support some basic format types or only custom format strings?